How to Make Tuba or Bahalina (Filipino Coconut Wine)

 - First, the tuba is transferred into a plastic or glass container, though glass is preferable.
 A long time ago, gallon-sized bottles made of glass were abundant so that you can see the sediments through the glass.

-- After three or four days, when the bubbles have subsided, the filtration process begins.
+- After 3 or 4 days, when the bubbles have subsided, the filtration process begins.
 You will notice that the container has a 1-inch thick layer of sediment on the bottom.
 Carefully transfer the tuba to another container using a small hose, making sure not to move the container.
 You want the sediment to stay where it is.
 After the tuba is separated from the sediment, you can throw the sediment away.

-- Wait another four to five days before doing the next decanting.
+- Wait another 4 to 5 days before doing the next decanting.
 After transferring the mixture from one container to another, the sediment will have almost disappeared.
 At this point, you can cover the container very tightly, making sure that it's full to the brim.
 Set the container aside, tightly covered, for a few weeks.
 If sediment still remains, you may separate the liquid again.
 Tuba that undergoes a long sedimentation process will become more potent and have a higher alcohol content.
 This is called bahalina.
 If you still see a little sediment, set the container aside for a month before repeating the process.

 Note: After each process of decantation and filtration process, the amount of liquid left will decrease.
 It is necessary to have a reserve supply of tuba in another glass bottle in order to refill the main container after the sediment is removed.
 Make sure the new container is full to the brim so that the tuba will not turn sour; then, cover it tightly.